3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ```

 ## multiplication
 **Description:** Performs the multiplication A x B = result.
 The inputs must have the identifier "A" and "B", and the output must have the identifier "result".
-If only one of the inputs is a scalar, the operation is component-wise.
+All imputs must be of the same type (scalar, vector, matrix).

 **Inputs:**